PremPMehta/AI-SaaS-Landing/README.md

 - White-label options available
 - 24/7 priority support

-## 🌟 Why Choose StarForge?
+## 🌟 Why Choose LaunchBase?

 ### 🚀 Innovation at Your Fingertips
-StarForge combines the latest AI technology with intuitive design to create a platform that adapts to your business needs.
+LaunchBase combines the latest AI technology with intuitive design to create a platform that adapts to your business needs.

 ### 📈 Proven Results
-Join thousands of businesses that have transformed their operations with StarForge's intelligent solutions.
+Join thousands of businesses that have transformed their operations with LaunchBase's intelligent solutions.

 ### 🔒 Trusted Platform
 Built with enterprise-grade security and reliability, ensuring your data is always protected.